scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 total number of terms in the corpus, the columns of the term-document matrix are sparse.
 The method known as Latent Semantic Analysis (LSA) constructs a low-rank approximation :math:`C_k` of rank at most :math:`k` of :math:`C`.
-The value of :math:`k`, also known as *latent dimension*, is a design parameter typically chosen to be in the low hundreds.
+The value of :math:`k`, also known as the *latent dimension*, is a design parameter typically chosen to be in the low hundreds.
 This low-rank representation induces a projection onto a :math:`k`-dimensional space.
 The similarity between the vector representation of the documents is now computed after projecting the